rayhankinan/rest-query-parser/README.md

 * `:int` - parameter must be convertable to int type.
 Raise error if not.
 * `:float` - parameter must be convertable to float32 type.
 Raise error if not.
 * `:timestamp` - parameter must be convertable to time.Time type with RFC3339 format.
 Raise error if not.
+* `:date` - parameter must be convertable to civil.Date type with BigQuery date format.
+Raise error if not.
+* `:datetime` - parameter must be convertable to civil.DateTime type with BigQuery datetime format.
+Raise error if not.
 * `:bool` - parameter must be convertable to bool type.
 Raise error if not.

 ## Supported types